NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 ## Proxy Asset

-These are assets where Token Manager is fully involved in all transactions (including view balances).
+These are assets where Token Manager is fully involved in all transactions (including view balances) and UL plays the role of proxy.

 ### UL responsibilities